Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Numerical experiments

-where $\sigma_\Bbbk$ is the variance coefficient, determining the randomness of the input.
-In our simulations, we set the correlation lengths as $\ell_1=\ell_2=1$ and the mean of the data as $\mathbb{E}[\Bbbk]=1$.
-For gPC setting in~(\ref{eq:gPC-yu}), we consider the case of the log-normal distribution with Hermite polynomials.
+We set the correlation lengths as $\ell_1=\ell_2=1$, the mean $\kappa_1(x) \equiv 1$. \zh{For the gPC setting in~(\ref{eq:gPC-yu}), we consider a log-normal random field parameterized by independent Gaussian random variables, for which corresponding Hermite polynomials are employed as the basis.} The total number of basis functions is given by $n_\xi = \binom{m_{\xi}+p}{m_{\xi}}$, where $m_{\xi}$ is the number of random variables and $p$ is the polynomial degree.
+For instance, the case $(m_{\xi}, p)=(3,3)$ yields $n_\xi = \binom{6}{3} = 20$.
 This problem has been extensively studied in~\cite{Powell-2009-BDP}.
 Also, we used $\gamma=1$ in both cases, which means we only consider the case with standard deviation.
 To discretize the spatial domain, we implemented our code based on \textsc{IFISS~3.7}~\cite{ifiss}, using $\mathbf{Q}_1$ approximation.
 For temporal discretization, we apply the all-at-once technique proposed in~\cite{rees2010all} and set the terminal time as $T=1$.
 In all numerical experiments, the spatial mesh size $h$ and the time step $\tau$ are chosen as $2^{-i}$, with $i=4,5,6,7$.
 We solve the linear systems~(\ref{eq:stoch-system}) and~(\ref{eq:KKT:stoch-time-dependent}) using the preconditioners given by~(\ref{eq:stoch-prec}) and~(\ref{eq: precon for time}), respectively, employing the flexible GMRES method~(without restarting)~\cite{Saad-1993-FIP}.
 The stopping criterion is defined in terms of the relative residual $\|r_k\|/\|b\|$, with thresholds $10^{-8}$ for the steady-state experiments and $10^{-6}$ or $10^{-4}$ for the time-dependent runs, where $r_k$ denotes the residual at iteration $k$ and $b$ is the right-hand side vector.
-To assess the effectiveness of the hierarchical preconditioning strategy, we systematically compare three truncation settings for the (3,3)-block preconditioner: $n_\tau=1$ (mean-based approximation), $n_\tau=m_{\xi}+1$ (hGS truncated at the first-order stochastic terms), and $n_\tau=n_A$ (full expansion retaining all $c_{ijk}$ coefficients).
-Both iteration counts and computational times (in seconds) are reported for each configuration.
-To verify the efficiency of the hierarchical Gauss-Seidel method, we compare both iteration counts and computational costs under different { truncation} settings: $n_\tau=1$, $m_{\xi}+1$, and $n_\xi$.
+For notational consistency, we set $n_\tau \equiv r$ throughout the remainder of the paper.
+To assess the effectiveness of the hierarchical preconditioning strategy, we systematically compare three truncation settings for the (3,3)-block preconditioner: $r=1$ (mean-based approximation), $r=m_{\xi}+1$ (hGS truncated at the first-order stochastic terms), and $r=n_A$ (full expansion retaining all $h_{ijk}$ coefficients).
+For each configuration, we evaluate the efficiency of the hierarchical Gauss-Seidel method by comparing both the iteration counts and the computational times (in seconds).